Burundi: President Pierre Nkurunziza dies at age 55 | DW | 09.06.2020

 Nkurunziza's death comes just weeks before he was due to step down following Evariste Ndayishimiye's electoral victory last month — in a vote the sitting president did not contest.

-Nkurunziza assumed power on August 26, 2005 and was reelected in 2010 with more than 91% of the vote after an opposition boycott.
+Nkurunziza assumed power on August 26, 2005 and was reelected in 2010 with more than 91% of the vote, albeit with the opposition boycotting the election.

-He won a controversial third term in 2015 but announced he would not run for a fourth in 2018.
+He won a controversial third term in 2015 that led to conflict and hundreds of deaths in Burundi as supporters and opponents argued over whether he was entitled to seek a third term.

+In 2018, he said he would not seek a fourth term in May's election.

 Burundi's government has declared a week of mourning.